kirenz/codelabs/markdown/tfx-install/tfx-install.md

 ## Overview
 Duration: 0:02:00

+*Note that you can't install TFX on machines with Apple silicon at the moment (2022-05-26)*

 We start with an overview of the software we will install in this tutorial: TensorFlow & TensorFlow Extended.

 <aside class="positive">